A list of upcoming Indonesian public holidays, PLUS their implications for travel in Indonesia.

 How will it affect my travel plans?

-Minimal impact apart from mosque loudspeaker noise overnight the night before.
+Apart from possibly an slightly interrupted night’s sleep, not much.
 (Muslims celebrate at the local mosque with possibly an all-night prayer vigil, often broadcast on the mosque’s loudspeakers).
-Some people might take a 4-day long weekend.
+If you are a light sleeper, stay in a room/hotel that isn’t facing/near a mosque.
+Some may take a 3-day long weekend.

 How will it affect my travel plans?